TheTharz/aws-s3-static-website--terraform/README.md

-Got it!
-Here's the documentation with the GitHub repository URL added:

----

 # Terraform AWS Portfolio Setup

 This Terraform configuration sets up an AWS S3 bucket to host a portfolio website.
 It includes configurations for bucket creation, ownership controls, public access settings, website hosting, and object uploads.